JCCDex/jcc_document/src/jcc_cloud/explorer/tx.md

-  offerSeq?: number; // the sequence number of the canceled order; when type = (OfferCancel) platform?: string; // the platform for order; when type = (OfferCreate, OfferAffect) brokerage?: IBrokerage; // the brokerage info of order; when type = (OfferCreate, OfferAffect) }
+  offerSeq?: number; // the sequence number of the canceled order; when type = (OfferCancel) platform?: string; // the platform for order; when type = (OfferCreate, OfferAffect) brokerage?: IBrokerage; // the brokerage info of order; when type = (OfferCreate, OfferAffect) /** if type = "AccountSet" or "SignerListSet", The following types of data will be returned */ SetFlag?: number; // Setflag means the account disable its own secret ClearFlag?: number; // Clearflag means Signers votes to enable this account's secret SignerQuorum?: number; // number of signers in this account Signers?: ISigners;
+  SignerEntries?: {
+    SignerEntry: {
+      Account: string;
+      SignerWeight: number;
+    };
+  }[];
+}

 export interface IFetchHistoryOrdersResponse extends IResponse {